khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 [Transparency](https://handbook.gitlab.com/handbook/values/#transparency) isn't just a company value: Our design decisions should strive to increase clarity for our customers, and confidence in the product.

+When designing, ensure people understand the rationale behind system behaviors, actions, and recommendations so they are empowered to make informed decisions.
+Doing so is especially important when the product is complex and people are interacting with newer technologies.
+For example, when designing AI behaviors, strive to go above and beyond the usual expectations of transparency for software to build confidence our solutions.

 <!--
 1. **Bold sub principle(s) title** Explanation, plus optional reference
   - Example(s), plus link towards a reference in real-life